Robert N. C. Nix Jr.: Judicial career

 In 1967 Nix was elected as a judge on the Philadelphia Court of Common Pleas.
 He was appointed an associate justice of the Pennsylvania Supreme Court by Governor Milton Shapp in 1971, and was elected the following year.
 He was the first African American elected to statewide office in Pennsylvania history.
 Of his election, Justice Nix said: "[i]t shows that the people want ideas, that they are not interested in race, creed or color.
 I'm particularly impressed by the vote in the central counties.
 It is just unbelievable that a Philadelphia candidate won there.
 And a black man!"
 He became chief justice in 1984, replacing former Chief Justice Samuel J. Roberts.
+He was the first African American state court Chief Justice in the United States.
 From 1991 to 1992 he served as President of the National Conference of Chief Justices.

 On the high court, Justice Nix developed a reputation as a voice for individual rights.
 A champion of the broader rights accorded by the state constitution, Justice Nix led the court to interpret the Pennsylvania Constitution to ensure more individual rights than the U.S. Constitution, especially in the areas of search and seizure and sovereign immunity.
 He was also an early voice against prosecutors using their power to exclude African Americans from juries.
 Although generally considered a liberal, in 1977 he was the lone voice for upholding Pennsylvania's death penalty statute.

 During his time on the Supreme Court, Nix was honored with 12 honorary doctorates and membership on the board of trustees of the American Inns of Court and many universities.
 Pope John Paul II inducted Nix as a Commander Knight in the Order of St. Gregory the Great.